YasmineCupcake/DataMining_Project/README.md

 - Results are reproducible using the provided code and methodology.
 - Clarans didn't run properly because the sklearn.extra + numpy libraries needed python 10 so execute with caution (it's preferable to execute it on colab or any external method or environment)

-## Datasets

-Due to file size, processed datasets are not included in this repository.
-You can download them from Google Drive:

 [Download datasets](https://drive.google.com/drive/folders/xxxxxxxxxxxx)